klinucsd/ckanext-ndpcatalogadditions/README.md

 * ##### GET/POST <CKAN_URL>/ndp/my_package_list

-  List all datasets by the current user.
+  List all datasets submitted by the current user.

 This plugin creates a new Prekan account for the user, if the information in the Keycloak token used by the user does not have a corresponding account in Prekan.